Brookdale Wave

 One way to improve our response to dementia is a simple change of vernacular.
 Redefining “caregivers” as “care partners” recognizes that people living with the disease should be just as involved in their care as their loved ones.
 Peggy and Tom Misciagna, the couple mentioned in the Washington Post, exemplify this idea.
 Peggy truly partners with Tom in his care, empowering him to take care of himself and offering support when needed.
 Caregiving implies a one-sided relationship.
 The word partner implies a two-person job (if not more!).

-The Washington Post talks to my friend Brian LeBlanc about using humor as a coping mechanism when facing his own dementia diagnosis.
-I have quoted Brian many times in my blogs because he is truly one of the best voices out there.
-I am constantly inspired by his keynotes, videos and writing.
+The Washington Post talks to Brian LeBlanc about using humor as a coping mechanism when facing his own dementia diagnosis.
 This is a tough disease.
 At times it’s very frustrating.
 But taking each situation with a smile and a sense of humor truly yields better results for the person living with the disease and their care partner.

-For anyone wanting to switch the narrative in their own mind about aging and dementia, I highly recommend the Changing Aging Tour and the Disrupt Dementia Act.
+For anyone wanting to switch the narrative in their own mind about aging and dementia, consider looking into the Changing Aging Tour and the Disrupt Dementia Act.
 Dr. Bill Thomas will leave you renewed, empowered, and with an appreciation for your own aging.
 I strongly recommend viewing his TED talk for a quick pick-me-up on your role as an elder.

 The Importance of Adaptability